Make Payroll a Breeze with Our Free Pay Stub Template

 Additionally, paycheck stubs typically display year-to-date (YTD) data, which is a summary of the employee’s earnings and deductions from the beginning of the year to the current date.

-To date, the Fair Labor Standards Act (FLSA) doesn’t require employers provide pay stubs, but many states do—or at least require employers to give employees access to those records.
+The Fair Labor Standards Act (FLSA) doesn’t require employers to provide pay stubs.
+However, many states do—or at least require employers to give employees access to those records.
 But even if you work in a state with zero pay stub requirements, it’s best practice to distribute them.

 Plus, many landlords and lenders require pay stubs to prove a person’s income, so they may be necessary to help your employees rent an apartment, get approved for a loan, or refinance their mortgage.